TudorMurariu/YumyumDiscordBot/README.md

 # YumyumDiscordBot
-Discord bot with a hell tone of random stuff , dont even ask abt it
+Discord bot with a hell tone of random stuff it is just the code , without the picture used and without the node modules I have in my pc folder